 2013 – Gluten Free Living

-Our family loves Slow Cooker Onion-Mushroom Pot Roast, especially with lots of rich gravy, potatoes and carrots.
+Our family loves Slow Cooker Onion-Mushroom Pot Roast!
+It’s especially delicious with lots of rich gravy, potatoes and carrots.
 I’ve always added mushrooms and onions, too, when I make it.
 This was always one of my favorite family dinners growing up since my Mom made this so well.

-Slow Cooker Onion-Mushroom Pot Roast is full of wonderful, savory flavors and is easy since it cooks in the crock pot instead of having to watch it on top of the stove.
+Slow Cooker Onion-Mushroom Pot Roast is full of wonderful, savory flavors.
+It’s easy to make since it cooks in the crock pot instead of having to watch it on top of the stove.
 I’ve made this recipe both ways.

-It takes about 2 hours on simmer to cook the meat and an additional hour to cook the potatoes and carrots.
-The oven is about the same.
-The crockpot only takes slightly longer, but you don’t have to continually check the meat to make sure everything is okay and you don’t have to add more water or whatever.
+It takes about 2 hours on simmer to cook the meat on the stove and an additional hour to cook the potatoes and carrots.
+The time for cooking in the oven is about the same.
+The crockpot takes about 4 hours before adding the carrots and potatoes.
+Then an additional 2 hours afterwards.
+The great thing about that recipe is you don’t have to continually check the meat to make sure everything is okay and you don’t have to add more water or whatever.

 Years ago I used to make this recipe with a couple of cans of Campbell’s Golden Mushroom Soup.
 My pot roast was always better with this richer soup rather than plain Cream of Mushroom Soup.
 As I am trying to make healthier versions of all my favorite recipes, I changed this one up a little bit and went back to my Mom’s version with a few substitutions.

 If you’re looking for a slow cooker recipe for roast, love the taste of onions and mushrooms, and want a healthier version without all the canned soups, then consider making this wonderful recipe sometime soon.
-I’m going to include both recipes, since the recipe for Golden Mushroom Soup Pot Roast tastes just as fantastic as this one.
-Both are based on my Mom’s pot roast recipe.
-I’m sure you’ll like either version and especially the ease of making this in the slow cooker.
+I’m sure you’ll like this version and especially the ease of making this entree in the slow cooker.

-Slow Cooker Onion-Mushroom Pot Roast is inspired by my Mom’s Roast Beef Dinner that she used to make for us growing up.
+Slow Cooker Onion-Mushroom Pot Roast is inspired by my Mom’s Roast Beef Dinner.
+She made it frequently for us when we were growing up.

 We’ve always loved having lots of gravy to pour over our potatoes, carrots, onions and mushrooms.
 But this time I used gluten free flour and no canned soups to make the sauce.